 - “What do they believe about the Bible?”

-In this booklet I want to answer these questions.
+Below I want to answer these questions.

 “How Many Members?”

 The greatest concentration of numerical strength in churches of Christ is in the southern United States where, for instance, there are about 40,000 members in some 135 congregations in Nashville, Tennessee.
 Or, in Dallas, Texas, where there are approximately 36,000 members in 69 congregations.
-In such states as Tennessee, Texas, Oklahoma, Alabama, Kentucky–and others–there is a church of Christ in practically every town, no matter how large or small.
+In such states as Tennessee, Texas, Oklahoma, Alabama, Kentucky and others there is a church of Christ in practically every town, no matter how large or small.

 While the number of congregations and members is not so numerous in other places, there are churches of Christ in every state in the United States and in 109 other countries.

 Members of churches of Christ are a people of restoration spirit: wanting to restore in our time the original New Testament church.